michaelneuder/optimistic-relay-documentation/towards-epbs.md

 4. ~~Publishing the winning block $\implies$ *Trust assumption 4: the builder trusts the relay to publish the winning block.*~~
 5. Refunding proposers who signed invalid header $\implies$ *Trust assumption 5: the proposer trusts the relay to refund them in the case of an invalid block.*
 6. Observing the mempool $\implies$ *Trust assumption 6: the proposer trusts the relay to refund them in the case of a missing block.*

+> Note that the proposer payments could be implemented in an unconditional way.
+Such a mechanism was [presented](https://github.com/flashbots/mev-boost/issues/109) by Alex O. and Stephane.
+This would reduce the trust assumptions to zero.
+The tradeoff here is the engineering complexity and inherent risk of using smart contracts to implement this logic.
+This may well be worth investing time into in the future, but we estimate that in the short-term, the relay operators (or [guarantors](https://github.com/michaelneuder/opt-relay-docs/blob/main/proposal.md#relay-collateralization)) should handle the refunds manually.

 ## ePBS — "Replace the relay with a committee"
 The final evolution of this roadmap is to replace the v3 relay with a committee of